-Want to know about Counter-Strike 2 responsive smokes?
+Want to know about CS2 smokes?
 From a visual standpoint, Counter-Strike 2 mostly looks the same as its predecessor, with only minor changes such as cleaner and brighter maps.
 While this familiarity is a positive for players who can quickly adapt to the game without learning new mechanics, one notable feature may prove to be a pest in Counter-Strike 2.

 In Counter-Strike 2, smokes have been revamped from top to bottom – they are no longer a blob of smoke rotating randomly in a single spot.
 Instead, smoke grenades are now 3D models that can interact with bullets, objects, and even light.
 There are a lot of Counter-Strike 2 changes you need to be aware of before the free PC game launches later this year.
 Here’s everything you need to know about responsive smokes in Counter-Strike 2.